-As of June 23rd, 2017, the composition of the Board of Directors comprises thirteen (13) Directors, seven (7) of whom are Independent Directors who have appropriate and diverse capabilities (for more information, see Section (4) below), and two (2) of them are females.
+As of March 29th, 2018, the composition of the Board of Directors comprises thirteen (13) Directors, seven (7) of whom are Independent Directors who have appropriate and diverse capabilities (for more information, see Section (4) below), and one (1) is female.
 The Company is considering the appointment of Directors of foreign nationality in the future from the standpoint of diversity.

-(2) Policies and Procedures for Election of Candidates for Directors Principle 3.1 iv) (See Article 17 of Appendix 7)
+(2) Policies and Procedures for Election of Candidates for Directors Principle 3.1 iv) (See Article 17 of Appendix 2)